-Whether it’s a book, magazine, a poster, or even a website, the design should make an impression.
+Whether it’s a book, magazine, a poster, or even a website, the design of your project should make a great impression.
 A well-constructed message needs well-constructed design to make that impression.
-The following projects show some solutions through the use of elegant typography, intriguing layouts, and arresting images.
+The following portfolio show various design solutions that use elegant typography, intriguing layouts, and arresting images.

-For the past decade I have been working as an editorial designer for books and magazines: cover design, interior design and layout, art directing photo shoots . . . for every kind of editorial project out there.
-I run a small office in Toronto, but work with clients in the U.S. and UK as well as across Canada.
+For the past decade I have been working as an editorial designer for publishers (and self-publishers) of all sizes, providing art direction, cover design, interior design and layout, as well as typesetting, for all types of editorial project out there: from large coffee table art books to small topical essay-style non-fiction books (and everything in between).
+I run a small office in Toronto, but work with clients in the United States, UK, and all across Canada.

-Prior to book design, I worked at a marketing firm where, among other tasks, I designed websites.
-Aside from obvious format differences (the beauty of the static printed page vs the responsive, flexible nature of a website), I see a lot of the same design issues that need addressing: how to quickly convey the meaning and message of a project, and then how to make the visual experience truly enjoyable.
+I’m not just a print designer: I also work on websites for individuals who want an easy-to-manage online presence.
+Aside from obvious format differences (the beauty of the static printed page vs. the responsive, flexible nature of a website), I address a lot of the same design issues: how to best convey the meaning and message of a project, and then how to make the visual experience truly enjoyable.

 What do I bring to your project?